DePaul vs. Iowa State College Basketball Predictions & Picks - December 1

 DePaul Performance Insights

+- DePaul loses the rebound battle by 6.4 boards on average.
+It collects 27.8 rebounds per game, 344th in college basketball, while its opponents grab 34.2.

-- DePaul knocks down 7 three-pointers per game (222nd in college basketball), while its opponents have made 6.3 on average.
+- DePaul hits 7.0 three-pointers per game (219th in college basketball), while its opponents have made 6.3 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.